 MySQL statement-based replication is widely discussed, but I haven’t seen much about how to design a replication setup for low downtime and easy administration.
 Statement-based replication has inherent shortcomings experienced MySQL users know to avoid, but rarely write about.
-This article explains how to avoid problems, help your slaves stay in sync with the master, and recover from disasters more quickly.
+This article explains how to avoid problems, help your replicas stay in sync with the master, and recover from disasters more quickly.

 By the way, I’m fairly new to MySQL replication.
 Less than two months ago I was asking many of you for advice.
 I’ve had to come up to speed on it pretty quickly.
 So, if I miss something or get something wrong, please leave comments and help me out.

 This article is specifically about mitigating risks in MySQL statement-based replication setups (statement-based replication is the only type of replication available before version 5.1, currently in beta).
-Once you decide to clone a server from another server, you have automatically added risks: your master will crash, your slave will get out of sync, your slave will crash, you will come to rely on the slave(s) and downtime will become unacceptable, and so forth.
+Once you decide to clone a server from another server, you have automatically added risks: your master will crash, your replica will get out of sync, your replica will crash, you will come to rely on the replica(s) and downtime will become unacceptable, and so forth.
 My goal is to tell you how to make these problems less likely, and how to make it easier and faster to recover when the inevitable happens.

 I assume that you’re running something important on your MySQL installation, so high availability and data integrity are important, if not mandatory.
 And I assume you have a non-trivial amount of data, say 25GB or more.
 If this doesn’t describe your installation, you can be much more casual about the risks of replication, because recovery from problems is either not important or much easier.